 PLAY ON: February 22-24, March 1-4; Director, Sue Aukerman

-Set in the present - day on the stage of a local community theatre, is the hilarious story of a theatre group trying desperately to put one play in spite of maddening interference from a haughty author who keeps revising the script.
+Set in the present - day on the stage of a local community theatre, is the hilarious story of a theatre group trying desperately to put on play in spite of maddening interference from a haughty author who keeps revising the script.

 Act 1 is a rehearsal of the dreadful show, Act II is the near disastrous dress rehearsal , and the final act is the actual performance, in which anything that can go wrong, does.
-When the author decides to give a speech on the state of the modern theatre during curtain calls, the audience is treaded a madcap climax to a thoroughly hilarious romp.
+When the author decides to give a speech on the state of the modern theatre during curtain calls, the audience is treaded to a madcap climax to a thoroughly hilarious romp.
 Even the sound effects reap their share of laughter.
 The play will be directed by Sue Aukerman.

 FOOLS - Directed by Patrick McCray

 Leon Tolchinsky is ecstatic.
 He's landed a terrific job in an idyllic Russian hamlet.
 When he arrives he finds people sweeping dust from the stoops back into their houses and people milking upside down to get more cream.
 The town has been cursed with Chronic Stupidity for 200 years and Leon's job is to break the curse.
 No one tells him that if he stays over 24 hours and fails to break the curse, he too becomes Stupid.
 But, he has fallen in love with a girl so Stupid that she only recently learned how to sit down.